-4. We reaffirm that the full inclusion of developing country governments and other stakeholders is critical to achieving the WSIS vision.
-Addressing this requires attention to capacity building, the sharing, transfer and development of technology, and financial resources to promote equitable access and innovation.
-We will address the diverse needs and challenges faced by countries in special situations, in particular African countries, Least Developed Countries (LDCs), Landlocked Developing Countries (LLDCs) and Small Island Developing States (SIDS).
+4. We reaffirm the principle of the sovereign equality of all States.
+We believe that the equitable participation of governments and stakeholders from all countries is crucial to achieving the goals established at the Summit and to ensuring that no country or community is left behind in the pursuit of a people-centred, inclusive and development oriented Information Society.

-5. We recognise that many developing nations face barriers to participating fully in global digital governance and policy-making processes due to financial, technical, and institutional constraints.
-We encourage governments and other stakeholders to ensure that decision-making processes concerned with the Information Society enable full and effective participation by developing countries.
+5. We recognize that governments and other stakeholders from many developing countries face barriers to participating fully in international digital governance and policy-making processes due to financial, technical, and institutional constraints, and encourage them to ensure that decision-making, governance and standardisation processes concerned with the Information Society enable full and effective participation by all stakeholders, particularly from developing countries.
+We will pay particular attention to the diverse needs and challenges faced by developing countries and countries in special situations, in particular African countries, least developed countries, landlocked developing countries and small island developing States.

-6. We welcome the tremendous growth in connectivity and development of the Internet, social media and other applications that has taken place since the World Summit.
-These improvements have enhanced the ability of governments, businesses, civil society and other organisations and individuals to develop and deploy applications and digital resources that can play a central role in driving economic growth, social development and innovation.
+6. We welcome the tremendous growth in connectivity and development of the Internet and online services that has taken place since the World Summit.
+This has enhanced the ability of all stakeholders to develop and deploy technology and applications that have driven economic growth, social development and innovation.

-7. We note that the widespread availability of the Internet has transformed traditional structures of public discourse.
-This has had significant impacts on societal behaviour, policy-making processes and the dynamics of information reliability and public trust.

-8. We recognise that digital development and digital inclusion are critical instruments in enabling progress towards the Sustainable Development Goals and encourage close alignment between the World Summit process and the 2030 Agenda for Sustainable Development.
-We reaffirm the importance of cooperation to ensure that the benefits of digital cooperation are fairly distributed and do not exacerbate existing inequalities or impede the full achievement of sustainable development.
+7. We recognize that digital development and digital inclusion are critical instruments in enabling progress towards the Sustainable Development Goals and reaffirm the importance of cooperation to ensure that the benefits of digital cooperation are fairly distributed and do not exacerbate existing inequalities or impede the full achievement of sustainable development.

-9. We recognise that the outcomes of the World Summit are anchored in international law, including international human rights law, and reaffirm that all human rights, including civil, political, economic, social and cultural rights, and fundamental freedoms, must be respected, protected and promoted online and offline.

-10. We are committed to fostering an inclusive, open, safe and secure digital space that respects, protects and promotes human rights, including civil, political, economic, social and cultural rights, fundamental freedoms and the rights of the child, the rights of persons with disabilities and the right to development.
+8. We recognize that the outcomes of the World Summit are anchored in the Charter of the United Nations and in international law, including human rights law.
+We are committed to fostering an inclusive, open, safe and secure digital space for all that respects, protects and promotes all human rights and fundamental freedoms.

-11. We recognise that the achievement of universal meaningful and affordable access to information and communications technologies and the Internet, including the ability of people in all communities to create, access and use digital technologies, is fundamental to achieving a people-centred, inclusive and development-oriented Information Society.
+9. We recognize that universal connectivity and meaningful and affordable access to information and communications technologies and the Internet, are fundamental to achieving the WSIS vision.

-12. We are concerned that there remain critical digital divides between and within countries in access to and use of digital technologies.
-These constrain the achievement of WSIS goals, restrict the achievement of economic and social development, threaten to increase social and economic inequalities and may be exacerbated by new technological developments.
-Bridging them requires measures concerned not just with connectivity but with the affordability of networks and devices, the availability of relevant content and services in local languages, and the development of digital skills, literacy and capabilities.
+10. We are concerned with the critical digital divides between and within countries in the development, access and use of digital technologies, which constrain the achievement of WSIS goals.
+Closing these divides requires investment in infrastructure and connectivity, along with efforts to ensure the affordability of networks and devices, availability of content and services with linguistic diversity, and development of digital skills and capabilities.